tokenaussie/Uniswap_Analysis/README.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
 Uniswap is a protocol for creating liquidity and trading ERC-20 tokens on Ethereum.
-It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.
-Where it makes tradeoffs decentralization, censorship resistance, and security are prioritized.
+It eliminates the need for trusted intermediaries, prioritising decentralisation, censorship resistance, and security.
+This allows for fast, efficient trading.
+Where it makes tradeoffs.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+Uniswap is an automated liquidity protocol powered by a constant product formula and implemented in a system of non-upgradeable smart contracts on the Ethereum blockchain.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+Automated liquidity protocol.
+Ethereum blockchain.

 ## Landscape: